Eyescale/Consensus/Release/Version-1.0/README.txt

 	1. The expression term *variable has the same effect as %(( *, variable ), ? )
 	   which is to dereference the variable expression.

-	   Example: the expression term *. represents all assigned instances.
+	   Example: the expression term *. represents all assigned instances (values).

 	2. The expression term %( expression ) represents all instances which verify expression from the expression's mark ? standpoint.
 If expression has no